Blendify/blender-manual/blender_docs/manual/modeling/meshes/structure.rst

    Example of mesh structure.

+..
+The geometry of the faces performing the model is called topology.

 Vertices
 ========

-A vertex is primarily a single point or position in 3D space.
+The most elementary part of a mesh is the vertex which is a single point or position in 3D space.
+The vertices (the plural form of vertex) are stored in an array of coordinates.

 It is usually invisible in rendering and in *Object Mode*.
 Do not mistake the origin point of an object for a vertex.
 It looks similar, but it is bigger and you cannot select it.
-Fig. :ref:`fig-mesh-topo-vector` shows the origin labeled as "A"; "B" and "C" are vertices.

-.. _fig-mesh-topo-vector:

 .. figure:: /images/mesh-structures-cubeexample.png

    Vertex example.

+   The origin is labeled as "A"; "B" and "C" are vertices.

 A simple way to create a new vertex is to click :kbd:`Ctrl-LMB` in *Edit Mode*.